-SUBJECT:

-LEA GOAL:

-SCHOOL GOAL #3:

-Update the home school website and complete a current home school handbook for students and parents.

-Data Used to Form this Goal:

-Findings from the Analysis of this Data:

-How the School will Evaluate the Progress of this Goal:

-The principal and home school teachers will meet monthly to evaluate the progress of this goal.
+SUBJECT: Improve atmosphere in our school and improve communication between home and school.
+LEA GOAL: Update the home school handbook for consistent communication to staff, students and parents.
+SCHOOL GOAL #3: Update the home school handbook for consistent communication to staff, students and parents.
+Data Used to Form this Goal: Findings from the Analysis of this Data: How the School will Evaluate the Progress of this Goal: The principal and home school teachers will meet monthly to evaluate the progress of this goal.

-Actions to be Taken to Reach This Goal Timeline Person(s) Responsible Proposed Expenditure(s) Description Туре Funding Source Amount Teachers and the principal will review the current home school website and update it accordingly. , Teachers, Principal Teachers and the principal will review the current handbook and update it accordingly.
-August 2016 to May 2017 Teachers, Principal
+Actions to be Taken Ti Person(s) Proposed Expenditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount Teachers and the principal will review the current home school policies and revise the home school handbook. , - Teachers, Principal Teachers and the principal will review the current handbook and update it accordingly.
+August 2018 to May 2019 Teachers, Principal